jeremyleitmeyer/doujin-bot/README.md

 ## Usage

-!sauce takes the last image url or attachment posted in that channel and searches it through saucenao.com's api.  !find <tag_name> uses gelbooru to return an image related to the tag name.  !lewd, !kawaii, !feets, !legs, !pantsu, and !niisokkusu gives you a random image from a subreddit.  !play sets the Playing: status !help returns basically this !
+!sauce takes the last image url or attachment posted in that channel and searches it through saucenao.com's api.  !find <tag_name> uses gelbooru to return an image related to the tag name.  !lewd, !kawaii, !feets, !legs, !pantsu, and !niisokkusu will give you a random image from a respective subreddit.  !play sets the Playing: status !help returns basically this !

 ## Contributing